What is an antimicrobial plastic?

 Transportation

-High-traffic surfaces on buses, trains, and airplanes, often serve as a breeding ground for microbes.
-Microban technology provides proactive protection against harmful bacteria, mold, and mildew growth to deliver added peace of mind in the transportation industry.
+High-traffic surfaces on buses, trains, and airplanes often serve as a breeding ground for microbes.
+Microban technology protects against harmful bacteria, mold, and mildew growth, delivering added peace of mind in the transportation industry.

 Food Service

-Built-in antimicrobial technology for food contact surfaces enables food industry professionals to maintain cleaner environments for the storage, delivery, processing, preparation and serving of food consumed by both people and animals.
+Built-in antimicrobial technology for food contact surfaces enables food industry professionals to maintain cleaner environments for storing, delivering, processing, preparing and serving food consumed by people and animals.

 Construction

-Building materials often contain starches, organic adhesives, and cellulose sugars, which are ideal nutrient sources for microbial growth.
-Microban technology can be integrated into polymeric building materials to help deliver permanent surface protection.
+Building materials often contain starches, organic adhesives, and cellulose sugars that represent ideal nutrient sources for microbial growth.
+Antimicrobial technology can be integrated into polymeric building materials to promote cleaner, greener buildings.

 SilverShield® is a range of silver-based antibacterial technologies for plastics.
 The proven formulations operate a multi-modal attack, eliminating up to 99.9% of bacterial growth.

-Coming from chemistry inspired by nature, Ascera™ is a sustainable antibacterial technology designed for use on olefinic polymers and solvent-based coating applications.
+Coming from chemistry inspired by nature, Ascera™ is a sustainable antibacterial technology designed for olefinic polymers and solvent-based coating applications.

 Active 24/7